 I am a PhD student in Artificial Intelligence and Music at Queen Mary University of London’s Centre for Digital Music.
-My research interests include audio synthesis, differentiable signal processing, meta-learning, and musical timbre.
+My research currently focuses on differentiable digital signal processing for deep learning based control over audio synthesisers and effects.
+I am particularly interested in how we might overcome the optimisation pathologies that currently limit this methodology.
+My broader research interests include audio synthesis, symmetry, meta-learning, timbre perception, and cross-modal interactions.
 I am jointly supervised by Dr Charalampos Saitis and Dr György Fazekas, and am very grateful to be funded by the UKRI Centre for Doctoral Training in Artificial Intelligence and Music.

 You can contact me at b.j.hayes (at) qmul.ac.uk